 —

 Users subscribe to NetSuite for an annual license fee.
-Your license is made up of three main components: core platform, optional modules and the number of users.
+The license is made up of three main components: core platform, optional modules and the number of users.
 There is also a one-time implementation fee for initial setup.
-As your business grows, you can easily activate new modules and add users.
+New modules and users and can be added as a business grows.

 As a purchasing app, it is excellent.
 I cannot speak to its usefulness in the AP area. it may be less useful in a different environment, such as manufacturing.
 For research and healthcare use, it is excellent.
 Also, we use Banner as our ERP.
 SciQuest is well versed with integrating with Banner.
 Users with a different ERP may experience less pleasant results.